RustyDawwwgg/Starbase/Buffalo/Command Center/README.md

 <p align="center"><img src="https://github.com/RustyDawwwgg/Starbase/blob/main/Buffalo/Command%20Center/Images/20210831_001.png" width=80%></p>

+- Fill in the empty spaces with the 12X48 cm plates & bolt them into place.

+- Attach devices directly onto the wall starting from the banel base and working upwards

-> Note: Panels but connect inline with the base in order to receive data.
+> Note: Devices must connect inline with the base in order to receive data.
 There cannot be any gaps in your setup or devices across the gap will lose connection

-- Fill in the empty spaces with the 12X48 cm plates & bolt them into place.
-You can attach devices directly onto the wall from here on up
+- Replace as many empty YOLOL racks as you like with chip readers.
+I added 3 extra chip readers to my setup for a total of 4 chip readers as shown in the completed installation image below

-## Complete Installation
+## Completed Installation

 <p align="center"><img src="https://github.com/RustyDawwwgg/Starbase/blob/main/Buffalo/Command%20Center/Images/20210831_028.png" width=80%></p>